MrAllenChan/QuizHero/docs/it4/it4_dap.md

 - We change the overl style of the app to a cleaner/modern design.
 - Successfully deliver the feature of insturctor login.
 Components on frontend-side and DAOs on backend-side are added to enable the user registration and login system.
 - Successfully deliver the feature of uploading file on the deployed version.
+- We generalize the format of Markdown file that QuizHero can work on: instructor now can insert the quizzes in any part of the Markdown file.
-- The portal for instructor and student are separate: insturctors need to login to upload and see their history files; students need a code/url (for now we use fileId) to access the slides.
+- The portal for instructor and student are separated: insturctors need to login to upload and see their history files; students need a code/url (for now we use fileId) to access the slides.
 - Frontend code are refractored now to make it clean, organized and object oriented.
 - Postman and unit tests are added on the backend to validate implemented functions.